Binney/story-a-week/netlify/functions/server/stories/husbands.md

 The crowd was quiet.
 Someone muttered something to Aston Ho.
 In the front row Old Man Krawitz snored and was elbowed awake by his neighbour.

 Vic started.
 “I’m d…” – the sound came out all phlegmy and hoarse.
 He cleared his throat.
 “I’m disgusted by what Serjei did to John Marlowe.
 And to John’s wife.
 It’s inexcusable.
-If someone did that to my wife Esmerelda, I’d want – to kill them.”
+If someone did that to my Esmerelda, I’d want – to kill them.”

 He paused.
 The last bit had come out with more vigour than he’d been expecting.